ImoutoChan/ImoutoRebirth/README.md

 The app that you can use to browse images individually, supports local tags, notes, slideshow, fixed zoom, and more.

 ### Imouto.Extensions
-[The chrome extension](https://chrome.google.com/webstore/detail/imouto-extension/ieilellpakdngfomipoedkgfaeddfffc), that will highlight saved images and related images.
+[Chrome extension](https://chrome.google.com/webstore/detail/imouto-extension/ieilellpakdngfomipoedkgfaeddfffc) | [Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/imouto-extension/), will highlight saved and related images.